 - Store bought sauce: heaven forbid I develop a recipe only to suggest using store bought sauce!
 I am not, however, if you scroll to my tips and tricks you will see an option there for tired/busy/stressed/hectic life nights (xo).

 - Loaded with vegetables: stir fry recipes are an excellent way to load up on vegetables.
 Use the ones I have or your favourite and get your nutrition boost for the evening.

 Everything you need to make the recipe is shown in the photo below.
 It is a great visual guide when shopping (take it with you).
-For exact measurements and detailed instructions, scroll to the printable recipe card below.
+For exact measurements and detailed instructions, please refer to the printable recipe card below.

 As you can see the recipe calls for: